javaee/openmq/Downloads.md

 # Downloads

-The latest release of Open Message Queue is 5.1.
+The latest release of Open Message Queue is 5.1.1.
-This is a quality improvement and minor feature update which supports JMS 2.0.
-Open Message Queue 5.1 is the JMS provider included with GlassFish Enterprise Server Open Source Edition 4.1.
+This is a quality improvement release which supports JMS 2.0.1 Open Message Queue 5.1 is the JMS provider included with GlassFish Enterprise Server Open Source Edition 4.1.
-Open Message Queue is also included in the Java EE 8 SDK update.
+Open Message Queue 5.1.1 is the JMS provider in GlassFish Server 5.0.

 ## License